Rated Excellent 4.8 out of 5

 Step 4.
 Process New ID with a Citizenship Card

-Once you receive the letter of citizenship, you will proceed with getting an ID card with a Citizenship Card as an Argentine citizen.
-You have to choose a nearby civil registry or make an appointment for a RENAPER Documentation Center in the My Argentina app.
+Once you receive the letter of citizenship, you will proceed with getting an ID card (DNI) as an Argentine citizen.
+You have to choose for a RENAPER Documentation Center in the My Argentina app.
 Please ensure you arrive at the designated office with evidence of your shift.
 Save the proof of the request for the procedure and follow up online with your ID from here.

 Step 5.
 Collect Your ID and Apply for Passport